 Once you start experimenting with different combinations, oil-free dressings are easier than you think.
 But don't forget to write them down.
 Actually, I started this blog to remember what I made because I couldn't find my written down versions of recipes.
 My sister, however, is obviously a much better-keeping at the track of her recipes.

 SERVING THE VEGAN ITALIAN CHOPPED SALAD

 Another suggestion I have for Italian chopped salad is to serve Vegan Parmesan Cheese as a bonus.
 Also, I add fresh chopped parsley to bring it all together.
 As I mentioned earlier, the choice of serving the salad tossed or not is up to you.

-Not only did I choose to toss my Italian chopped salad, but I also served with some crunchy whole-grain bread.
+Not only did I choose to toss my Italian chopped salad, but I also served it with some crunchy whole-grain bread.
 And, just for the record, my vegan Italian chopped salad was WAY BETTER than the one I ate at the authentic Italian restaurant.

 Although I made an Italian chopped salad as an entree, you can also serve it as a side dish.
-Here are some suggestions of entrees to serve it with:
+Here are some suggestions of entrees to serve with: